klauseduard/under-over-models/chapters/03-organizational-models.md

 ## 3.5 The Inverse Conway Maneuver: Restructuring Teams to Shape System Architecture

 The Inverse Conway Maneuver is a strategic approach that inverts Conway's Law: instead of allowing organizational structure to unconsciously shape system design, it deliberately structures teams to encourage desired architectural outcomes.
-This concept, popularized by Thoughtworks' Technology Radar, suggests that organizations should proactively design their team structures to mirror the architecture they want their systems to have [ThoughtWorks2015].
+This concept, popularized by Thoughtworks' Technology Radar, suggests that organizations should proactively design their team structures to mirror the architecture they want their systems to have (ThoughtWorks, [2015](https://www.thoughtworks.com/radar/techniques/inverse-conway-maneuver)).

 For example, if an organization desires a modular, service-oriented architecture with clear boundaries between components, it should consider organizing teams around these services and components with explicit communication pathways that respect the desired boundaries.
 This approach acknowledges Conway's Law as a powerful force and harnesses it intentionally rather than letting it operate implicitly.